mila0411/ChordalRing/Datasets/README.md

 diam - optimal (minimal) diameter of a graph;

+New families of optimal chordal ring networks (fragment) -> New families.jpg

 About:

 Additional information about the dataset is presented in the following article.